dafacto/startwithbitcoin/_reasons/02_how_does_it_work.md

 **Bitcoin** works in a similar way.

 - You can install a **Bitcoin wallet** on your computer or phone.
 (We’ll recommend a few later.)
-That wallet communicates with the internet to send and receive Bitcoin, and stores your Bitcoin on your computer or phone.
-You have more privacy, but if your device crashes—or gets hacked—and you don't have a backup, your Bitcoin is lost.
+That wallet communicates with the internet to send and receive bitcoin, and stores your bitcoin on your computer or phone.
+You have more privacy, but if your device crashes—or gets hacked—and you don't have a backup, your bitcoin is lost.
 - You can use an **online service** that you access through a web browser like Safari.
 (We’ll recommend a few later.)
-The online service communicates with the internet to send and receive your Bitcoin, and they store your Bitcoin for you.
-You have less privacy, but if your device crashes, your Bitcoin at the online service is still safe.
-If the online service crashes, is hacked, or simply decides to run off with your money, your Bitcoin will be lost.
+The online service communicates with the internet to send and receive your bitcoin, and they store your bitcoin for you.
+You have less privacy, but if your device crashes, your bitcoin at the online service is still safe.
+If the online service crashes, is hacked, or simply decides to run off with your money, your bitcoin will be lost.

 Let's now explore [what's special about Bitcoin. →](/what-is-special-about-bitcoin.html)